NovaBACKUP Blog

 Competition1000

-First and foremost it's important to recognize that an MSP that tries to be everything to everyone will find it very difficult to succeed, especially with limited resources while starting out.
+First and foremost, it's important to recognize that an MSP that tries to be everything to everyone will find it very difficult to succeed, especially with limited resources while starting out.
 We talk a little bit about the challenge of meeting customer expectations in an upcoming blog post.
 Look for themes and commonalities in the types of customers that are naturally attracted to your services, and speak with existing clients to understand how they found you.
 This should provide you with some insight into how you may be able to specialize as you progress.

 The next logical question is - what can you offer existing clients that will provide them with an impressive degree of personalization, compassion, and a greater sense of security?
 (These are key elements that endear clients and build long-term relationships.)

-1. Transparency
+Transparency

 Customers are investing in your services to protect their critical data.
-Transparency creates trust, and a sense of accountability.
+Transparency creates trust and a sense of accountability.
 Make sure clients clearly understand your testing schedule and procedures to give them faith in their backup integrity.
-Transparency should extend to all branches within your business from pricing structure to how you manage data.
-This encourages customers to stick around, and may even attract some new ones.
+Be explicit about what is tested (files, applications, virtual machines, entire systems), how often tests are performed, and what “success” looks like in terms of restore times and data validation.

-2. Health Checks
+Health Checks

-Schedule regular health checks between your IT support team and the client.
-Consider how regular health checks can pinpoint weak spots in areas such as compliance, productivity, and backup strategy.
-Not only are health checks good for catching problems early and making improvements, they also offer a unique opportunity to strengthen relationships and show the client that their investment in you has added value.
+Not only are health checks good for catching problems early and making improvements, but they also offer a unique opportunity to strengthen relationships and show the client that their investment in you has added value.
+Over time, these check‑ins position you as a strategic advisor, not just a vendor running jobs in the background.

-3. Reports
+Reports

 When it comes time to renew that contract for managed backup, the customer should feel good about it.
 They'll know that their MSP has their back with an ongoing process in place that ensures backup restorability and data continuity.
 Work with the NovaBACKUP MSP team to implement a backup testing process that helps set you apart from the cloud backup competition.